mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - Mod Security.md

     sudo mkdir -p /etc/modsecurity/activated_rules

-Remove the `activated_rules` to remove all activated rules:
+If you need to remove the `activated_rules` just dump the whole directory like this:

     sudo rm -rf /etc/modsecurity/activated_rules